-Intracameral Glaucoma (OTX-TIC) Product Candidate
+Intracameral Glaucoma (OTX-TIC) Product

-We are conducting an open-label, proof-of-concept Phase 1 clinical trial of OTX-TIC that we initiated in the second quarter of 2018 for the treatment of patients with moderate to severe glaucoma and ocular hypertension.
+We are conducting preclinical development of OTX-TIC, our product candidate, for the treatment of patients with moderate to severe glaucoma and ocular hypertension.
 OTX-TIC (extended-delivery travoprost) is a bioresorbable hydrogel implant incorporating travoprost that is designed to be an intracameral injection into the anterior chamber of the eye with an initial target duration of drug release of four to six months.
 Preclinical studies to date have demonstrated clinically meaningful IOP lowering and good pharmacokinetics in the aqueous humor.
-We initiated a pilot clinical study outside the United States in the third quarter of 2017 to assess safety and obtain initial efficacy data, but did not enroll any patients in this clinical trial and determined to close this trial.
-We submitted an IND in the first quarter of 2018 and initiated a second Phase 1 trial in the United States in the second quarter of 2018.
-The study is a prospective, multi-center study to evaluate the safety, efficacy, durability and tolerability of OTX-TIC compared to topical travoprost (eye drops) in patients with open-angle glaucoma or ocular hypertension.
-The first patient in this trial has been treated for nine months from dosing.
-We expect to present initial results at the Association of Research and Vision of Ophthalmology meeting in April 2019.
+We initiated a pilot clinical study outside the United States in the third quarter of 2017 to assess safety and obtain initial efficacy data, but have not enrolled any patients in this clinical trial as of February 28, 2018.
+The study is expected to be a prospective, single-center study to evaluate the safety, efficacy, durability and tolerability of OTX-TIC compared to topical travoprost (eye drops) in up to 20 patients with openangle glaucoma or ocular hypertension.
+We submitted an IND in the first quarter of 2018 and expect to initiate a second Phase 1 trial in the United States in the first half of 2018.